sirosen/sirosen.github.io/_posts/2025-09-04-editor-myths.md

 delighters, making the transition easy.

 One such feature: Space Mode.
-Space Mode is an auxiliary or "minor" mode, a sub-mode of the other modes, triggered by the space key (hey, the name says what it is!).
+Space Mode is an auxiliary or "minor" mode, a sub-mode of the other modes, triggered by the space key.
 For Vim users, Space Mode is like hitting your `<leader>` key.
 A wide variety of commands are mapped to Space followed by a key.
-For example, `<Space>y` copies a selection to the clipboard in Select Mode, and `<Space>k` shows docs (via LSP) for the item under cursor in Normal Mode.
+For example, `<Space>y` copies a selection to the clipboard in Select Mode.
 The sauce is
 this: Space Mode shows you a command palette, so you can actually see what you're about to do.
 Can't remember what the key was to reopen the file picker window you just closed? `<Space>`-read-the-palette-`'`, and you're set.

-A similar usability piece which Vim could really do with for new users: when entering a command (`:` followed by some long name), Helix pops open the suggestion window automatically. `vim` lets you tab through commands, but you have to know that the feature is there, and you have to start the
+A similar usability piece which is frankly wonderful: when entering a command (`:` followed by some long name), Helix pops open the suggestion window automatically. `vim` lets you tab through commands, but you have to know that the feature is there, and you have to start the